 - word 'Apprenticeship' in the job title

 - qualification the apprentice will work towards,

-- · length of the apprenticeship and
+- length of the apprenticeship and

 - name of the employer.

-Only government funded apprenticeships attract the national minimum wage, apprenticeship rate.
-Which is confirmed by viewing the relevant nation's apprenticeship service.
+Only government-funded apprenticeships attract the National Minimum Wage (NMW) apprenticeship rate.
+This can be confirmed by viewing the relevant nation's apprenticeship service.

-Any that are not government funded cannot be treated as apprenticeships and must pay the equivalent National Minimum Wage and / or the National Living Wage for the age of the candidate.
+Any that are not government-funded cannot be treated as apprenticeships and must pay the equivalent NMW and / or the National Living Wage for the age of the candidate.

-For further information see: Become an apprentice: How apprenticeships work on GOV.UK.
+For further information see: Become an apprentice: How apprenticeships work on GOV.UK